Introduction To Redux Alternatives

 1. MobX

-This is a new library which provides a lot of solutions for above-mentioned problems.
-It works on 3 points and they are state, derivations, and actions.
+This is a new library which provides a lot of solutions for the problems mentioned above.
+It works on 3 points: state, derivations, and actions.
 With MobX, synchronization between models and UI can be done automatically.
-With MobX, one can use OOP and some methods directly on models’ item.
-Objects normalization is also not required but in Redux store it is needed.
+With MobX, one can use OOP and some methods directly on models’ items.
+Object normalization is also not required, but in the Redux store, it is needed.

 2. GraphQL

-Relay & GraphQL stack is actually comparatively old, but not as popular as Redux.
-It is developed by Facebook and when it came it was described as the framework to build data-driven react applications.
+Relay & GraphQL stack is comparatively old but not as popular as Redux.
+Facebook developed it, and when it came, it was described as the framework to build data-driven react applications.
 There are many unique benefits of using Relay with GraphQL.
-The biggest among them is that there is no need to remember from frontend perspective about how to fetch data to get the required response.
+The biggest among them is that there is no need to remember from a frontend perspective how to fetch data to get the required response.

 3. Jumpsuit

-This is a solution usually for someone, who does not want to use MobX, but pure Redux is also not appealing to him/her.
-A jumpsuit is a framework which is based on Redux and it makes the flow more automatic.
+This is a solution usually for someone, who does not want to use MobX, but pure Redux is also not appealing to them.
+A jumpsuit is a framework that is based on Redux, and it makes the flow more automatic.
 For someone who does not like to build an application from scratch (which means adding and configuring many packages), then Jumpsuit is suitable for them.
 It gives a simplified API layer for both React and Redux.

 4. Helpers/generators with conventional redux.js

-One of the biggest problems that can be recognized with Redux app is that it has lots of code duplications i.e. it does not follow DRY principle.
+One of the biggest problems that can be recognized with the Redux app is its many code duplications i.e., it does not follow the DRY principle.
 Conventional-redux.js is the approach to follow in this regard to simplify your workflow.

-Jumpsuit, Conventional-redux.js, and many other such tools focus to improve Redux workflow.
-These are preferred choice for those who are familiar with Redux and understand its ins and outs., These are those people who probably have prepared a lot of data or state logic stuff and don’t really want to rewrite this again and again or has put more effort in learning these skills.
+Jumpsuit, Conventional-redux.js, and many other tools focus on improving Redux workflow.
+These are preferred choices for those who are familiar with Redux and understand its ins and outs., These people probably have prepared a lot of data or state logic stuff and don’t want to rewrite this repeatedly or have put more effort into learning these skills.

-On the other hand, MobX and Relay & GraphQL are outside of Redux stack.
+On the other hand, MobX and Relay & GraphQL are outside of the Redux stack.
 MobX is very easy to learn.
 This is recommended if someone wants to write from scratch very quickly.
-GraphQL, on the contrary, needs a lot of time to be able to build backend data flow logic.
-But once it is done, building fronted implementation becomes much easier.
+GraphQL, on the contrary, needs a lot of time to build backend data flow logic.
+But once it is done, building-fronted implementation becomes much easier.

 Comparison Table of Redux Alternatives